Bachelor of Veterinary Technology

 Our Bachelor of Veterinary Technology is part of the University’s world-top-50 suite of veterinary science and veterinary-related degrees*.
 Studied over three years full-time, it will give you:

-- high-level practical skills in caring for all kinds of animals—from cats, dogs and horses, to farm animals, wildlife and exotic pets
+- high-level knowledge and practical skills in caring for all kinds of animals—from cats, dogs and horses, to farm animals, wildlife and exotic pets

-- the ability to independently operate state-of-the-art veterinary technologies
+- the ability to operate state-of-the-art veterinary technologies

-- training and experience in the use of anaesthetic and analgesic drugs
+- knowledge and training in the use of anaesthetic and analgesic drugs

-- regular access to our world-class, $37 million Veterinary Health Centre.
+- regular access to our world-class, $37 million Veterinary Health Centre and Veterinary Skills Simulation suite.

-In third-year you’ll also have the opportunity to specialise in: small animals; anaesthesia; imaging; equine; farming; or practice management.
-And you’ll collaborate with Veterinary Bioscience and Doctor of Veterinary Medicine students throughout the degree, reflecting real-world workplace interactions.
+Building on your core education, in third-year you’ll also have the opportunity to select an area of special interest (Track) which will extend your knowledge and experience in your chosen field.
+And, you’ll collaborate with Veterinary Bioscience and Doctor of Veterinary Medicine students throughout the degree, reflecting real-world workplace interactions.

 Where could it take you?

-You’ll graduate ready to step straight into high-level animal-care roles in a wide range of industry settings.
-You could oversee imaging or anaesthesia services for a veterinary hospital or clinic.
-You might care for big cats in an open-range zoo.
-Perhaps you’ll train biosecurity emergency-response personnel.
+You’ll graduate with industry skills ready to provide high-level animal-care roles in a wide range of industry settings.
+You could join the health care team oversee imaging or anaesthesia services for in an emergency veterinary hospital or general practice clinic, or even own a veterinary practice.
+You might seek animal care and welfare roles in an open-range zoo or Government departments.
+Perhaps work in biosecurity or emergency-response fields, or provide public education in the areas of animal health and welfare.
 You could even support important animal research, or—with further study—lead it yourself.
+The employment opportunities are broad and rewarding.

 Choose your applicant type to view the relevant admissions information for this program.